likesundayl/mxserver/README.md

 ### 6. TODOs

-* Release an beta version before the end of March.
+* Release a beta version before the end of March.

 * Data prepare for object detection